madjugglers/pattern-book/01_maj_pattern_book.md

 and are also straight unless noted.

-Special instructions like different counts, double selves, crossing passes or starting instructions may be noted in the graph or underneath it.
+Special instructions like different counts, double selves, crossing passes or starting instructions may be noted in or below the table.

 ### Typewriter Extra Club Feed (13 clubs)